Advanced functions

 Metric 1 <= Metric 2

-Linear regression: Correlation coefficient
+Linear Regression: Correlation coefficient linear-regression-correlation-coefficient

 Effect LINEAR REGRESSION: CORRELATION COEFFICIENT(metric_X, metric_Y, include_zeros)

 [Table]{class="badge neutral"} Linear regression: Y = a X + b.
-Returns the correlation coefficient
+Returns the correlation coefficient.

 Argument